 Hence, you want your visitors to find their way around easily and maybe add a few dynamic touches, too.
 This will make your website even more beautiful to look at while also boosting the overall user experience.

-For the days when things don’t go the way you planned, check out my post on how Computers Science basics can help you learn to code faster.
+For the days when things don’t go the way you planned, check out my post on how computer science basics can help you learn to code faster.

 - Build web applications and browser-based games